KVRNL/immersion/README.md

 ## Download &amp; install

 Immersion is **completely free**.
-Downloads run through a free KVRNL account so every install gets its own license key.
+Each install needs its own license key, which you get with a free KVRNL account.

 1. Go to **[kvrnl.io/products/immersion/](https://kvrnl.io/products/immersion/)**
 2. Create a free account — email verification, nothing else